 Also, as we saw above a lot of businesses are founding their own trusts and funds to help employees give.
 Both the above changes in behavior have made federated funds a bit scarce and thus tough to get bestowed.

-Types of grants based on how your nonprofit is going to use the funds
+Types of nonprofit grants based on how you are going to use the funds

 Based on this, the type of grant you apply for can be categorized into: